jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 The creation of the book is often credited to Lao Tzu (also rendered as "LaoZi" 老子).
 The name roughly translates into “Old master”.
 While it’s not certain what his real name is, the title of Lao Tzu is given as an honorific and to show respect for his wisdom.

-The following are some of the most impactful quotes and I ideas I collected from the Tao Te Ching along with commentary where appropriate.
-I group the ideas by the themes that I found most useful and interesting as well.
+The following are some of the most impactful quotes and ideas I collected from the Tao Te Ching, along with commentary where appropriate.
+I group the ideas by the themes I found most useful and interesting.

 With that said, I couldn’t possibly do a book like the Tao Te Ching justice, so I strongly recommend you grab a copy for yourself.
 It’s a short read, full of practical wisdom.